Skip to main content

 const chart = createChart(container);

-Note that a series cannot be transferred from one type to another one since different series types have different data and options types.
+Note that a series cannot be transferred from one type to another one, since different series types require different data and options types.

 Setting and updating a data